odk-x/app-designer/README.md

 Make sure Java 8 or higher is installed on the computer you plan to use.
 If it is not, [download and install it](https://java.com/en/download/).
 If you are using MacOSX, it may require special care and attention.See [MacOSX Java install](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html) and [MacOSX Java FAQ](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_install_faq.html).

 ##### NodeJS
 You must use Version 12 or higher.
 To avoid directory path problems on Windows, we require npm version 6.9 or higher (generally npm will be bundled with NodeJS installer).
-Follow the [instructions to install NodeJS](https://nodejs.org/en/).
+Follow the [instructions to install NodeJS](https://nodejs.org/en/download/package-manager/).

 ###### For Windows
 When installing on Windows you can use an automated **NodeJS** installer that uses **Chocolatey**.
 If you chose not to let the installer use **Chocolatey** to install a bunch of packages after installing **NodeJS**, you will need to ensure the location of the `npm` folder is added to the *PATH* variable of your system.
 If it is not, subsequent calls to access grunt will fail.
 For example: `C:\Users\[username]\AppData\Roaming\npm`.
 For instructions on modifying *PATH*, see the section at the bottom of this page called Add adb to your *PATH* For Windows.
 Instead of navigating to the location of Android SDK, navigate to the location of the `npm` folder.
+You can check if npm has been installed properly by typing `npm --version` in cmd or Powershell.

-###### For Mac/Unix
+###### For Mac/Linux
 After installing NodeJS, open a terminal (which you can do by clicking the spotlight in the top right corner of the screen, typing terminal, and clicking the program named Terminal) and type: ```$ npm --version```

 **Warning:**